vippsas/vipps-partner/README.md

 * The merchant's website does not have the required terms and conditions.
 * The merchant's website does not have the organization number clearly visible.
 * Vipps has sent an email requesting additional information, but has not received a reply.
+* The application has been declined.
+Vipps only informs the merchant about this, not the partner.

 ## The Vipps Signup API